Category Archives: Gil Birmingham

 Wind River (2017)

 There are so many takeaways from Taylor Sheridan’s Wind River that I don’t even know which one to bring out first.
-I guess that I’ll start by saying that, though flawed, this is the best movie of 2017 through the first eight months of the year.
-It’s an epic masterpiece that might be missed by the common moviegoer who is so overwhelmed with the commercialization of movies like Wonder Woman, Spider-Man: Homecoming, and War of the Planet of the Apes, that they might not even know it existed, let alone a movie that it might be interested in seeing.
+Though flawed, this is the best movie of 2017 through the first eight months of the year.
+It is an epic masterpiece that might be missed by the typical moviegoer who is so overwhelmed with the commercialization of movies like Wonder Woman, Spider-Man: Homecoming, and War of the Planet of the Apes that they might not even know it existed, let alone a movie that it might be interested in seeing.
 In a 2017 Hollywood that has seen a massive uptake in remakes, reboots, sequels, and prequels, it’s becoming increasingly more difficult to find originality in a story and then, if you do, for that originality to come out in a way that encourages you to see it again and, hopefully, has a lasting impact on your life.
-That is what Sheridan, an incredibly gifted screenwriter, has done here in his first film behind the camera.
-Already to his screenwriting credit are the memorable Sicario and Oscar-nominated Hell or High Water.
+That is what Sheridan, an incredibly gifted screenwriter, has done in his first film behind the camera.
+The memorable Sicario and Oscar-nominated Hell or High Water are already to his screenwriting credit.
 It’s unlikely that Wind River will receive the same box office success as his first movie or the same critical acclaim come Oscar season as his second, but this is one hell of a directorial debut.

 Continue reading Wind River (2017)